material-motion/material-motion/specifications/runtime.md

 Note that "one Actor per type of Intention" does not resolve the problem of sharing state across different types of Intentions.
 This is an open problem.

-### Repeated: forward animation events to executors
+### Repeated: forward animation events to Actors

-The Runtime is now expected to forward animation events to the executors.
+The Runtime is now expected to forward animation events to the Actor instances.

 Actors are informed of events via the following pseudo-algorithm:

     for every target
-      for every executor
+      for every actor
-        executor.event()
+        actor.event()

-A Runtime should make reasonable efforts to send relevant events to executors.
-For instance: if an executor does not care about the animation event, the Runtime should not inform the executor.
+Some Actors are not interested in animation events.
+These Actors should not be informed of animation events.

 ### Runtime active vs idle state